IRS Forms

 Form 941 is the primary mechanism through which employers report FICA taxes (Social Security and Medicare) and federal income tax withholding to the IRS.
 Filed quarterly, it captures the employer’s tax obligation for each three-month period and reconciles it against deposits made throughout the quarter.
 Think of it as the scorecard between what you owed and what you paid.

 The form covers three taxes: employee income tax withholding (which varies by each employee’s W-4), the employee share of Social Security (6.2%) and Medicare (1.45%), and the matching employer share of both.
-Social Security has a wage base cap ($168,600 for 2024, subject to annual adjustment); Medicare does not.
-High earners trigger an additional 0.9% Medicare surtax on wages exceeding $200,000 (single) or $250,000 (joint) – the employer withholds but does not match this surtax.
+Social Security has a wage base cap ($176,100 for 2025, subject to annual adjustment); Medicare does not.
+High earners trigger an additional 0.9% Medicare surtax once an employee’s wages from a single employer exceed $200,000 in the calendar year, regardless of filing status – the employer withholds but does not match this surtax.
+The $250,000 joint figure is the employee’s Form 1040 reconciliation threshold, not an employer withholding trigger.

 Who Must File Form 941